Jekwwer/common-docs/.github/ISSUE_TEMPLATE/COMMUNITY_GUIDELINES_VIOLATION_REPORT.md

 ## Checklist

+- [ ] I have checked that this issue has not already been reported.
 - [ ] I have clearly described the violation and its impact.
 - [ ] I have provided details about the occurrence.
 - [ ] I have suggested a desired resolution.